 - cancellation of the student pass

 - informing the FPS provider

 - refunding the student

 The School’s procedure for transfer to another course within the School is as follows:

-- When the student gives written notice of his intention to transfer course (FRM-030), the Administration Manager will give the Request for Transfer to the Principal.
+- When the student gives written notice of his intention to transfer course (FRM-030), the Course Manager forwards the Request for Transfer to the Principal.

-- The Principal or Academic Director will discuss with student the reasons for his wanting to transfer, and explain to the student the implications for his student pass, etc. The student is invited to decide how he wants to proceed, whether to:
+- The Principal and Course Manager will discuss with student the reasons for his wanting to transfer, and explain to the student the implications for his student pass, etc. The student is invited to decide how he wants to proceed, whether to:

 - stop temporarily and start again later in his new course, or